Marco-IG/marco.github.io/Linux/OpenLDAP.md

 If you want to create the VMs on VirtualBox, you can go for it (I'm going to show how to do it on this program).
 You can use Proxmox or VMware if It fits you the most, but take in account that proxmox will need and entire pc with decent specifications.

 ### Virtual Router
 First of all I'm going to explain why we are doing this.
-Well, we could just use our own router but to be more flexible and just to make it a bit harder we are going to crete our own router to route traffic.
+Well, we could just use our own router but to be more flexible and just to make it a bit harder we are going to create our own router to route traffic.
 Why?
 Because we can control everything: firewall, traffic, routing tables...
+The other thing I would like to show is how NAT works, because by the time we create the rest of the servers inside our LAN we would like to make them go outside of the LAN and connect with Internet, so we will need iptables (maybe we will learn nftables, a modern version of iptables).

 After the explanation, before installing the distro we have to give our router two network adapters:
 1. Bridged